-connections, logical connections, routes, queues, partitions, repagents Returns the specified type of component monitored by the RMS.
-For example, returns all connections in a specified Replication Server monitored by the RMS.
+Parameters connections, logical connections, routes, queues, partitions, repagents server_name component name

+Returns the specified type of component monitored by the RMS.
+For example, returns all connections in a specified Replication Server monitored

 Specifies the server that contains the requested components.
 If the server does not contain any of the requested components, get component returns an empty result set.